Nothing says strong quite like concrete. So if you want a really durable, knock-over-proof bench for your garden then a concrete one is the answer!

-When finished, this garden bench will weigh around 250 kg.
-It’s really heavy and will almost be impossible to move on your own.
+When finished, this concrete garden bench will weigh around 250 kg.
+This concrete garden bench is really heavy and will almost be impossible to move on your own.
 So make sure to do this project very near the site where it would be placed!

-However you can also do this project a little differently if you want to get rid of some of the weight.
+However, you can also do this concrete garden bench project a little differently if you want to get rid of some of the weight.
 You could use polystyrene or PVC pipes as fillers.
 You can also go for lightweight concrete that’s readily available in most hardware stores.
 This would make your bench 25% lighter.
 Or you can build a ‘thinner’ version of it if you want to make it look lightweight.

 Do you want a concrete garden bench for your outdoor area?

 Learn how to build one now through the step-by-step tutorial below!